linzihao1999/UltimateJudge/README.md

 ## Description

-This is an Online Judge project.
+This is an experiment Online Judge project.
 The main goal is to create simple, easy to expand, and highly available Online Judge.

-### Framework
+### Server

-- The framework built by spring-boot.
+- The Server built by spring-boot.
+There are two parts, Core and Executor.
+- Core Server is

 ### Website